PoisotLab/ms_network_prediction/manuscript.md

 [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis
 [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and a myriad
 infectious diseases in livestock and wildlife [@Craft2015InfDis].
-Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea;
+Additionally, the prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that are explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea;
 @Zhang2021PlaBre].
 Developing better models for prediction of these interactions will rely on integration of data from many sources, and the